Tap Repair & Installation Greenwich — Verified Local Plumbers

 Greenwich’s housing stock runs at two very different pressure profiles.

-Victorian terraces across Blackheath, Charlton and Plumstead — particularly those with gravity-fed hot water systems and cold water tanks in the loft — often deliver very low pressure on the hot supply, often well below 0.5 bar.
-Most modern monobloc mixer taps require higher pressure to perform correctly — exact requirements vary by model — and on a gravity-fed system without a pump, the hot side will deliver significantly reduced flow regardless of how the tap is specified.
+Victorian terraces across Blackheath, Charlton and Plumstead — particularly those with gravity-fed hot water systems and cold water tanks in the loft — can deliver lower hot-water pressure than modern mains-pressure systems.
+Many modern monobloc mixer taps are designed for medium- or high-pressure systems, and on a gravity-fed system without a pump, the hot side will deliver reduced flow regardless of how the tap is specified.

 The rule before buying any new tap for a Greenwich property: confirm whether your hot water supply is gravity-fed or mains pressure, and check the minimum operating pressure on the tap specification.
-A plumber can confirm both in two minutes.
+A plumber can confirm both quickly during a visit.

 What to expect from a tap repair or installation visit